ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

    server of the user added by the event.

-5. The target user (or its server) can reject the addition by sending an `m.room.user` event that proposes the removal of the user and its clients ({{leaves}}).
+5. The target user (or its server) can reject the addition by sending an `room.user` event that proposes the removal of the user and its clients ({{leaves}}).

 ## Invites {#invites}